Traverse City State Hospital: Description

 The Traverse City State Hospital contains multiple buildings located on a large rolling campus.
-Many of the buildings are constructed from matching buff brick.
+Many of the buildings are constructed from matching buff brick from the Markham brickyard in nearby Greilickville.
 Building 50, the visual centerpiece of the complex, is a three-story building on a stone foundation containing 386,740 square feet of space.
 Towers, bracketed eaves, and dormers demonstrate a Victorian ambiance.
+Much of the property adjacent the complex has been converted to public land, including sprawling hiking trails and redeveloped cattle barns once utilized by the hospital, today known as Historic Barns Park.
+Kids Creek and its tributaries flow through the complex.